-R&D is an important part of our business, and has been for 60 years.
+Research and development is an important part of our business, and has been for more than 60 years.

-Our R&D Centre is based in Southampton in the UK, supported by R&D teams based in many locations around the world.
+Our main R&D Centre is based in Southampton in the UK, supported by R&D teams based in many locations around the world.
 The research we conduct also includes work undertaken in collaboration with global external researchers.

 It’s our job to demonstrate the positive effects our research can have.
 We place real value on robust, evidence-based and independent scientific findings and we think our science should be judged on its merits.

 There are several myths around tobacco and nicotine products that only science can help to dispel.
-For example, as many members of the global scientific community now agree, it’s largely the toxicants in tobacco smoke which cause the majority of smoking-related disease – and not the nicotine in tobacco.
+For example, it’s now widely acknowledged that it’s largely the toxicants in tobacco smoke which cause the majority of smoking-related disease – and not the nicotine in tobacco.

-We are working to develop less risky alternatives to conventional cigarettes and to secure the support of public health professionals and regulators as we bring them to market.
+We are working to develop potentially reduced risk products and to secure the support of public health professionals and regulators as we bring them to market.

 Tobacco companies, scientists and regulators need to work together to ensure a science-based approach to assessing new products that potentially pose less risk than conventional cigarettes.
 This will provide consumers with the assurance that the product information they receive is based on sound, evidence-based science and allow them to make an informed choice based on the risk profile of different products.

 We will always be transparent about our science.
 This is central to our approach.
-We publish details of our scientific research on www.bat-science.com and the results of our research to peer-reviewed scientific journals, irrespective of the findings.
+We publish details of our scientific research on www.bat-science.com and submit the results of our research to peer-reviewed scientific journals, irrespective of the findings.
 This involves an assessment by independent experts to determine whether it is of sufficient quality to be published.
-We also contribute to debates around tobacco harm reduction at conferences and in publications.
-We now also publish a regular Science and Technology Report 2017/18 , which explores the evolution of tobacco science and highlights the alternatives to smoking we have developed.
+We also contribute to debates around tobacco harm reduction at conferences and in publications and reports.
+In 2018, we published the Science and Technology Report 2017/18 , which explores the evolution of tobacco science and highlights the alternatives to smoking we have developed.